Uterine Cancer - Medical Condition

 The only reliable diagnostic test for endometrial cancer is a tissue biopsy (sample).
-Tissue sampling from the endometrium, called an endometrial biopsy, usually performed in the physician’s office, is the surest diagnostic procedure.
+Tissue sampling from the endometrium, called an endometrial biopsy, usually performed in the physician’s office, is generally sufficient as the initial diagnostic procedure.
 Another method of tissue sampling is a D&C (dilation of the cervix and curettage, which is scraping of the uterine lining).
 However, a D&C requires anaesthesia, and may be unsuitable for a woman who is very elderly or has serious medical problems.
 A transvaginal ultrasound is another procedure that may help diagnose this cancer, but the results are less certain than a biopsy.

-The vast majority of uterine cancers are detected when a woman notices abnormal vaginal bleeding.
+The majority of uterine cancers are detected when a woman notices abnormal vaginal bleeding.
 Abnormal bleeding should never be ignored, especially in a postmenopausal woman.
 Any woman over the age of 40 with abnormal vaginal bleeding should consult her doctor to help decide whether further testing is needed.
 Taking estrogen supplements occasionally causes harmless abnormal uterine bleeding, but a doctor should always be consulted in any case.

 Removal of the uterus (hysterectomy) is essential to treat endometrial cancer.
 This won’t interfere with sexual activity, but the operation leads to infertility and can’t be reversed.
 Only after the uterus, fallopian tubes, and ovaries have been removed can doctors judge the extent of the cancer.
 If the cancer hasn’t invaded deep into the wall of the uterus (early stage) and isn’t an aggressive type (low grade), additional treatment may not be necessary.